bluermind/ean-boilerplate/README.md

 # EAN Stack

 EAN is a boilerplate that provides a nice starting point for [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 It is designed to give you quick and organized way to start developing of MEAN based web apps with useful modules like mongoose and passport pre-bundled and configured.
 We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.
+## Philosophy
+Opinionated stack perfect for building large and small angular apps

+### Target browsers
+* this stack targets anything newer than IE9, inluding IE9.
+If you need to run on IE8 or older, this boilerplate is not for you.
+* stack assumes, that the app will be used on mobiles and tablets and includes angular-touch and angular-gestures to make mobile experience that much better

 ## Prerequisites
 * Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js